Women's Football Alliance

-The Women's Football Alliance (WFA) is a professional full-contact Women's American football tackle minor league that began play in 2009.
-It is the largest 11-on-11 football league for women in the world, and the longest running active women's football league in the U.S. Since 2016, the league has operated with three competitive levels: Pro, Division 2 and Division 3.
+The Women's Football Alliance (WFA) is a semi-pro full-contact women's American football league in the United States.
+Founded in 2009, it is the largest 11-on-11 football league for women in the world, and the longest running active women's football league in the U.S. Since 2016, the league has operated with three competitive levels: Pro, Division 2 and Division 3.
 The league is owned and operated by Jeff King and Lisa Gibbons King of Exeter, California.
-Lisa King is also a wide receiver for the WFA's, Cali War.
+Lisa King is also a wide receiver for the WFA's Cali War.

 In addition to operating annual national championship seasons in the United States, the league also operates the WFA International program which organizes international competitions for its own Team United and Team World against each other and all-star teams from other nations.
 The program also supports international player exchanges and provides logistical support to women's tackle football leagues in Central and South America, Europe, and Africa.